badyb14/ranagams/README.md

 # ranagams
-Find anagram of a single word
+Find all anagrams of a single word.